nishanhm86/APL_Hospital_Management_System/README.md

 # APL_Hospital_Management_System

+## Please check the functionalities of this code via https://youtu.be/yP_tJxVfS2c

 ## Description:
 The APL Hospital Management System is a desktop application built with Python and Tkinter, using MySQL for the backend.
 It allows patients to register and log in to the hospital system.